-Minecraft and Terraria fans.
+Minecraft and Terraria fans shifts between this and Vitriolic Best Buds.
 Minecraft fans have accused Terraria of being a ripoff of Minecraft, but in 2D, while Terraria fans have accused Minecraft of copying from Terraria after its release with Minecraft's subsequent addition of bosses and character development.
-This war between MC and TA ended long ago with the mojang crew recommending people to also play Terraria, while instead, there is Minecraft versus Roblox and Fortresscraft, people on Roblox forums get banned easily when they say that MC is better.
+Luckily, this war between MC and TA ended long ago with the mojang crew recommending people to also play Terraria, allowing the fandom to shift its rage towards Fortresscraft and similar games instead.
 It also didn't help the rivalry that, aside from a block based world, the two didn't really have anything that wasn't inherent in the blocks system in common, with Minecraft being a 3D building sim, but Terraria being a callback to old platformers and metroidvanias.

 Some people despise linearity in games, and only play Wide Open Sandboxes, while looking down on anyone playing anything even remotely linear as a child who needs their hand held the whole time so that he doesn't get lost.
 And the other side argues Sandbox games give the player too much freedom to the point of being confusing, while also making it more difficult to tell a coherent story.
 Overlaps with Americans Hate Tingle and Germans Love David Hasselhoff, as Japan tends to preffer linearity while Westerners preffer openness.

 It's rare but the opposition would accuse sandbox fans of the same thing since sandbox games can be played "without any real consequences" since dying doesn't actually mean much.